-- To support and to provide guidance to elected Members on the Licensing Committee and those who will be making decisions in the capacity as a Local Licensing Authority on the boundaries and power of the Committee; - To inform licence applicants upon how the Local Licensing Authority will make licence decisions and therefore how a licensed premises is likely to be able to operate within the Three Rivers district (noting of course that each case must be examined on an individual basis and considered on its own merits): - To inform residents and businesses upon how the authority will make licence decisions and therefore how their needs will be addressed; and - To support decisions made by the Licensing Authority if these decisions are challenged in the Magistrates' Court.
-(The Court must have regard to the local policy in deciding appeals.)
+- To support and to provide guidance to elected Members on the Licensing Committee and those who will be making decisions in the capacity as a Local Licensing Authority on the boundaries and power of the Committee; - To inform licence applicants upon how the Licensing Authority will make licence decisions and therefore how a licensed premises is likely to be able to operate within the Three Rivers district (noting of course that each case must be examined on an individual basis and considered on its own merits): - To inform residents and businesses upon how the authority will make licence decisions and therefore how their needs will be addressed; and - To support decisions made by the Licensing Authority if these decisions are challenged in the Magistrates' Court.
+(The Court must have regard to the local policy in deciding appeals).

-LP2 STATEMENT OF LICENSING POLICY
+2. STATEMENT OF LICENSING POLICY

-LP2.1 The Licensing Act 2003 requires that the Council publishes a 'Statement of Licensing Policy' that sets out the policies the Licensing Authority will generally apply to promote the Licensing Objectives when making decisions on applications made under the Act.
-This Statement of Policy fulfils this requirement.

-LP2.2 In determining the Council's 'Statement of Licensing Policy', it has been prepared and reviewed in accordance with and in regard to the provisions of the 2003 Act and to the Secretary of State's guidance (as amended) issued under Section 182 of the Act.
-Referring to the Guidance is important for consistency, particularly where Licensing Authority boundaries meet.
+- 2.1 The 2003 Act requires that the Council publishes a 'Statement of Licensing Policy' that sets out the policies the Licensing Authority will generally apply to promote the Licensing Objectives when making decisions on applications made under the 2003 Act.
+This Statement of Policy fulfils this requirement. - 2.2 In determining the Council's 'Statement of Licensing Policy', it has been prepared and reviewed in accordance with and in regard to the provisions of the 2003 Act and to the Secretary of State's guidance (as amended) issued under Section 182 of the 2003 Act.
+Referring to the Guidance is important for consistency, particularly where Licensing Authority boundaries meet. - 2.3 This Policy Statement takes effect on [ADD DATE] and will remain in force for a period of not more than 5 years.
+It will be subject to regular review and further consultation.

-- LP2.3 This Policy Statement takes effect on 7 January 2016 and will remain in force for a period of not more than 5 years.
-It will be subject to regular review and further consultation prior to January 2021. - LP2.4 The Government reserves the right from time to time to update the Regulations and Guidance made under the Licensing Act 2003.
-In having regard to these changes that may be made by the Government, it is possible that this Policy will need to undergo further interim reviews to take account of and implement any relevant changes.
+- 2.4 The Government reserves the right from time to time to update the Regulations and Guidance made under the 2003 Act.
+In having regard to these changes that may be made by the Government, it is possible that this Policy will need to undergo further interim reviews to take account of and implement any relevant changes. - 2.5 Additionally, at the time of the review the country has been going through unprecedented times due to the COVID-19 pandemic and Officers will also have regard to any new Regulations and Guidance brought in by the Government.

-LP3 LINKS TO OTHER POLICIES, STRATEGIES AND PLANNING
+3. LINKS TO OTHER POLICIES, STRATEGIES AND PLANNING